 In 1974, Congress designated Number One Observatory Circle as the Vice President of the United States' "official temporary residence."
 Vice President Nelson Rockefeller (1974-77) was the first to use the home, while his successor, Vice President Walter Mondale (1977-1981), was the first to actually live at the residence.
 Prior to the 1970s, vice presidents would obtain their own lodging in Washington, with some, including Vice President Calvin Coolidge (1921-1923), even residing at the Willard Hotel.

-The three-story brick house—completed in April 1893—is compact, 39 by 77 feet, with 9,150 square feet of floor space.
-On the ground floor are a reception hall, living room, sitting room, sun porch, dining room and small pantry, and lavatories added later to the north side.
+The three-story brick house, with turret and porch, is compact: 39 by 77 feet.
+On the ground floor are a reception hall, living room, sitting room, sun porch, dining room, and small pantry — and lavatories added later to the north side.
 The second floor contains two bedrooms, a study, and a den.
-The third floor attic was originally servants' quarters and storage space.
-The kitchen was placed in the basement, along with a laundry room and other storerooms.
+The third floor attic was originally servants' quarters and storage space, and the kitchen was placed in the basement, along with a laundry room and other storerooms.

 DC Inventory: November 8, 1964 (Joint Committee on Landmarks)